ParthP1803/Simulations---CWEN-model/README.md

 Here is a step-by-step guide to see how simulations were conducted for the purposes of the document titled - Monte Carlo Simulations for Scenario Analysis in Financial Modeling.

 Step 1: Download the Excel and Python files in the same directory.
+(Excel File: Optimal; Python File: Excel & Python)

 Step 2: Function change_inputs() (Line 57) contains all the distribution assumptions used for our simulations; you can change it according to your thesis.